-This lesson will be useful to learn all the different ways you can translate bless you into Italian.
-(Yes, there’s more than one!)
+This lesson will be useful to learn all the different ways to translate bless you into Italian.
+(Yes, there are more than one!)

 How do you say bless you in Italian?

 Salute is how you translate bless you into Italian after someone sneezes.
-Literally, this means health.
+It literally means health.

 Why do Italians say salute?
-It’s essentially a way of wishing people “good health”.
+It’s basically a way of wishing people “good health”.

-In Medieval times when the plague used to reap thousands of victims, people started saying salute to one another after sneezing (starnutire) as a way to fend off the illness.
-After all, a sneeze (starnuto) is often a sign of an incoming cold!
+In the Middle Ages, when the plague claimed thousands of victims, people began to say salute to each other after sneezing (starnutire) as a way to ward off the disease.
+After all, a sneeze (starnuto) is often a sign of a coming cold!

-The plague eventually subsided, but salute as a wish ended up surviving to this day.
+The plague eventually subsided, but salute as a wish survived to this day.